From the simplest clues, a character can take shape.

 - Don’t over-dump physical details.

-An example of this might be: Raul was tall and thin with green eyes and dark brown hair, and a swimmer’s body.
+An example of this might be Raul.
+A tall and thin twelve-year-old with green eyes, dark brown hair, and a swimmer’s body.

-While you won’t be able to get that all in within one scene, to convey his height you might write:
+While you won’t be able to write all his details in one scene, and you shouldn’t even try.

 To convey his hair color: